 HEPA Air Purifiers

-Activated Carbon Air Purifiers
+Activated-Carbon Air Purifiers

 Air purifiers with carbon filters keep odors down to a minimum.
 Activated charcoal, the filter’s main ingredient, can filter out whiffs of wet dog or cat litter box odors to help keep the home smelling fresh.
-Activated carbon air purifiers also can come with additional air filters within the same unit, working double-duty to remove odors and trap airborne particulates.
+Activated-carbon air purifiers also can come with additional air filters within the same unit, working double duty to remove odors and trap airborne particulates.

 UV Air Purifiers

 By itself, a UV purifier will not trap pet dander or fur; however, some UV air purifiers also feature a HEPA or other type of filter.
-If this is the case, they can trap and remove pet fur and dander, in addition to destroying airborne bacteria and viruses.
+If this is the case, they can trap and remove pet fur and dander in addition to destroying airborne bacteria and viruses.

-Negative Ion Air Purifiers
+Negative-Ion Air Purifiers

 A negative ion is an electrically charged oxygen molecule with an added electron.
 Negative ions occur naturally after events such as lightning strikes or as a result of bright ultraviolet sun rays.
-A negative ion air purifier artificially produces negative ions, and rather than drawing in air and trapping contaminates, this type of air cleaner injects invisible puffs of negative ions into a room.
+A negative-ion air purifier artificially produces negative ions, and rather than drawing in air and trapping contaminates, this type of air cleaner injects invisible puffs of negative ions into a room.

 The negative ions are drawn magnetically to airborne particles, and they bond with the particles.
 As a result, they are too heavy to remain airborne, so they subsequently fall to the floor or furniture.
-While this process removes dander from the air, it doesn’t remove it from the room altogether, so sitting on the sofa or a chair can bring the home’s residents into contact with the contaminants.
+While this process removes debris from the air, it doesn’t remove it from the room altogether, so sitting on the sofa or a chair can bring the home’s residents into contact with the contaminants.

-Some people like the smell of ozone and associate it with thunderstorms, since lightning creates ozone in the atmosphere.
+Some people like the smell of ozone and associate it with thunderstorms since lightning creates ozone in the atmosphere.
 Ozone generators emit ozone into a room.
 Often, they’re used in conjunction with negative ion purifiers, but the verdict is still out on whether they’re beneficial.

 Air purifier labels might indicate the approximate square footage of the room that the units will treat effectively.
 Alternatively, they may be labeled as either small, medium, large, or whole-house purifiers.